When you’re growing fast, you don’t have time for bottlenecks. But social media image sizing? That’s a repeat offender.

 Tips:

-• Facebook automatically resizes timeline and post photos to 500 pixels wide
+- Facebook automatically resizes timeline photos to 500 px wide.

 Facebook regularly updates image dimensions and recently removed many of the image sizing restrictions that came with their ads.
 That’s not to say there aren’t any.
 But it’s certainly an easier platform to work with these days.